 My Background

-I combine two distinct but complementary perspectives: an engineering approach to problem-solving with a deep understanding of biological systems.
-I hold a BS in Engineering from Colorado School of Mines and an MSc in Biological Sciences from Clemson University (2019).
-Over my career, I’ve worked as an engineer, web developer, high school STEM teacher, and home educator—I’ve always been passionate about sharing science with people.
+I combine two distinct but complementary perspectives: an engineering approach to problem-solving with an understanding of biological systems.
+I have a BS in Engineering from Colorado School of Mines and, more recently, an MSc in Biological Sciences from Clemson University (2019).
+Over my career, I’ve worked as an engineer, web developer, high school STEM teacher, and writer — I’ve always been passionate about sharing science with people.
 These skills are at the heart of everything I do at Genetic Lifehacks.

 Why Genetic Lifehacks Is Different

-When I started Genetic Lifehacks, my vision was to provide evidence-based genetic health information that’s freely accessible to everyone, without financial bias.
-No advertising, no tracking people, no affiliate marketing of questionable supplements—just science.
+My goal is to provide evidence-based genetic and health information that’s understandable for everyone.
+It’s also important that the information is presented without financial bias.
+No advertising, no tracking people, no affiliate marketing of questionable supplements – just science that stands on its own.

 My Philosophy